ballsten/node-permutation-stream/README.md

 Creates a stream of permutations of the data array.
 Arrays are emitted by the stream.

 #### opts
-- repitition - do values repeat (default: false)
+- repitition - repeat values (default: false)
 - min - minimum numbers of items in the output (default: 0)
 - max - maximum number of items to output (default: data.length-1)